 Using the Selection tool (), drag the midpoint handle on the top of the graphics frame downward until the frame crops the white and gray area above the red portion of the Stop sign.
 Drag the three other midpoint handles so that all of the surrounding area is cropped and only the red of the Stop sign is visible.

-Choose View > Fit Page In Window, and then use the Selection tool () to move the frame so that its vertical center edge aligns with the top edge of the text frame to the right that contains the headline (a green Smart Guide is displayed) and its right edge is approximately one gutter width to the left of the right edge of the green background frame.
+Choose View > Fit Page In Window, and then use the Selection tool () to move the frame so that the bottom of the letters in the “STOP” sign align with the bottom of the “Wasting Time:” headline to the right.
+Its right edge will be approximately one gutter width to the left of the right edge of the green background frame.
 Pause briefly before dragging to display the graphic as you drag.

 Adding rounded corners to frames

 Next, you’ll modify a text frame by rounding its corners.